Smallest Puppy Becomes Biggest Helper to His Blind Dog Companion

 According to research: "Glaucoma occurs in about 1.7% of the dogs in North America.
 The frequency of breed-predisposed glaucoma in both eyes in purebred dogs is the highest of any animal species, except humans."

-Merely a few hours after Tao began shaking his head he went blind in one eye and the eye had to be removed in February of 2019.
-Not much longer after that, in January of 2020, the other eye also gave out and was also removed.
+Merely a few hours after Tao began shaking his head, he went blind in one eye, and the eye had to be removed in February of 2019.
+Not long after that, in January of 2020, the other eye also gave out and was removed.

-However, going totally blind didn't hold Tao back very long at all!
-Melanie says that he recovered quickly, he even started walking up the staircase all by himself and was able to walk off-leash just three days after losing both of his eyesight.
+However, going totally blind didn't hold Tao back for long at all!
+Melanie says that he recovered quickly; he even started walking up the staircase all by himself and was able to walk off-leash just three days after losing both of his eyes.

-It wasn't long after that, Melanie felt that something was missing for Tao.
-She felt he needed a companion to play with and keep him occupied!
+It wasn't long after that that Melanie felt something was missing for Tao.
+She believed he needed a companion to play with and keep him occupied!

-And to make that a reality, Melanie took things into her own hands.
+To make that a reality, Melanie took matters into her own hands.

 In an interview with Bored Panda, Melanie said Tao doesn't really act his age.

-“Tao’s health is really good now.
-He’s in no pain."and
+"Tao’s health is really good now.
+He’s in no pain."

 In came Oko.
 At 8 weeks old, the Golden Retriever puppy came to live with Melanie and Tao.